F-Yousefi/Efficient-Retinanet/README.md

                         efficientnet-b[0-7] -> efficientnet-b4

   -l DIR_TO_PRETRAINED_MODEL, --load=DIR_TO_PRETRAINED_MODEL
-                        The directory to a pretrained model checkpoint.
+                        The directory to a pre-trained model checkpoint.

   -w NUM_WORKERS, --workers=NUM_WORKERS
-                        The directory to a pretrained model checkpoint.
+                        The directory to a pre-trained model checkpoint.

   -t TRAIN, --train=TRAIN
                         If you want to start training your model based on your dataset, set this arg True.
-Otherwise, it just monitor the performance of your pretrained model.
+Otherwise, it just monitors the performance of your pre-trained model.
 ```

 ## Performance
 The most important part of this article undoubtedly is this section.
 Fortunately, I have kept a record of every single change on the mAP table as each epoch ended.
-I dare say that Efficient-Retinanet works significantly better and more accurate compared to the original Retinanet.
-To keep my expensive GPU card secure, I decided to alternate every batch with a delay of one second during the training process to make sure that my GPU's temperature is in the safe zone.
+I dare say that Efficient-Retinanet works significantly better and more accurately compared to the original Retinanet.
+To keep my expensive GPU card secure, I decided to alternate every batch with a delay of one second during the training process to make sure that my GPU's temperature was in the safe zone.

-my system configuration is as bellow:
+my system configuration is as follows:

 |#|device|model|
 |-----|-----|----|